alexPhimanesone/Cplusplus-Basic-Multimedia-Database/README.md

 5. Display the characteristics of a multimedia object
 6. Play videos or movies and display photos

-The next step of this project is creating a Java Swing graphical interface, to enable the user to interact with the server in a more natural manner.
+There is a basic graphical interface that can be used to send requests to the server more naturally.